2011–12 South Pacific cyclone season: Tropical Depression 17F

 On March 25, RSMC Nadi reported that Tropical Disturbance 17F, had developed within a trough of low pressure about 100 km (60 mi) to the northwest of Rotuma.
 Over the next few days, the depression moved towards the southwest before it moved on to Northern Fiji during March 28.
 After moving onto Fiji, 17F rapidly developed further which prompted RSMC Nadi to declare the system a tropical depression.

 As the storm rapidly developed further, it triggered widespread rainfall and thunderstorms in Fiji, which led to flooding within Fiji.
 Within the next few days, 17F slowly left Fiji, with 5 people dead, and slowly moved towards the south.
-On April 1 the Fijian government announced that at least three people have been killed and almost 4,000 forced into evacuation centers after record floods hit the island nation.
+On April 1 the Fijian government announced that at least three people had been killed and almost 4,000 forced into evacuation centers after record floods hit the island nation.
 The next day these numbers rose to at least five dead and more than 8,000 in evacuation shelters.
 On March 30, 17F left Fiji, and began moving south-southeastward.
 Within the next day, Tropical Depression 17F turned to the southwest, and later accelerated towards the southeast again, before dissipating late on March 31.

 Tropical Cyclone Daphne

 On March 31, RSMC Nadi reported that Tropical Depression 19F had developed about 410 km (255 mi), to the south of Honiara on the Solomon Island of Guadalcanal.
 This low gradually strengthened and on April 2, it strengthened into a tropical cyclone and RSMC Nadi named it Daphne.
 Daphne moved southeastwards rapidly and moved into TCWC Wellington's area of responsibility late on April 2.

 The system was reclassified as extratropical by MetService during April 3, before they issued their last gale warning on Daphne remnants during April 6.
 Because of the 2012 Tropical cyclone conference the JTWC did not warn on this system and were operating their continuation of operations plan.
 As a result, the United States Military's Fleet Weather Center in Norfolk, Virginia, designated the system as Tropical Cyclone 18P and issued warnings using data from the FMS and MetService.

 Power to the main island of Viti Levu and Nadi International Airport had been cut as thousands of stranded tourists scrambled to leave for home.
-Despite not affecting Fiji directly squally outer rain bands associated with the system, caused strong winds, torrential rain and flooding over Fiji's western division.
-As a result, five lives were lost while three people were listed as missing while thousands of tourists were stranded as a result.
+Despite not affecting Fiji directly, outer rainbands associated with the system caused strong winds, torrential rain and flooding over Fiji's western division.
+As a result, five people died and three people were missing while thousands of tourists were stranded as a result.